The Seven Habits of Highly Defective Dating

 - Third, dating couples often confuse physical passion for love.
 Passion makes the heart beat faster, like love, but it also can lead to some unhealthy physical choices.

-- Fourth, dating tends to isolate the couple by taking them away from other important relationships such as friendships, family and other interests.
+- Fourth, dating tends to isolate the couple by taking them away from other important relationships such as friendships, and family, and other interests.

 - Sixth, dating can cause us to believe the lie that we are only a whole person when we are in a relationship with a person of the opposite sex.
 The truth is that you are a great and amazing person all on your own without dating anyone.